SandraKuzmic/StarWarsApp/README.md

 # StarWarsApp

-Have all facts of StarWars movie on your phone!
+Have all facts of Star Wars movie on your phone!

 Data collected using [SWAPI](https://swapi.co)